Travel guide

 Coverage and mobile network in Estonia

 Estonia has one of the best 4G/5G coverages in Europe for its size.
-Local operators provide a good signal in Tallinn, Tartu, Pärnu, and the coast, and travel eSIMs automatically connect to these premium networks.
+Local operators provide good signal in Tallinn, Tartu, Pärnu, and along the coast, and travel eSIMs automatically connect to these same premium networks.
 You don't manually choose an operator: the profile searches for the network with the best signal in each area.

 Download offline maps of Tallinn and your Baltic route on Google Maps before leaving your hotel.
 You'll save data on long journeys and still have navigation even if you enter a tunnel or an area without coverage.